SoosheBot/Sprint-Challenge--JavaScript/README.md

     They're both pretty similar, really, but their difference is in scope.
 Also methods are functions which are properties of objects.

 3. What is closure?
+    A closure is a function that can access the 'lexical environment within which that function was declared'.
+What that means is that a closure function can declare a local variable inside a parent function, nest a child function inside its parent, and then the child can access its own function's variables, as well as the parent's variables.
+The child always maintains a reference to what its parent function has!

 4. Describe the four rules of the 'this' keyword.
+        Rule1: Global Binding -- When a function gets called without a defined context, the 'this' of the function will default to the global cope -- the global window Object.

+        Rule2: Implicit Binding -- When a function gets called, the value of the 'this' of a function depends on how the function is called.
+It is bound to the function's behavior.
+It's the most commonly used application of 'this' and whenever a function is called with a dot before it, the object before said dot is the 'this'.

+        Rule3: New Binding -- Whenever we use a constructor function, the 'this' will refer to a specific instance on an object created and returned by the constructor function.

+        Rule4: Explicit Binding -- Whenever we use JS' call or apply methods, 'this' is explictly defined by said methods.

 5. Why do we need super() in an extended class?
+        We need super() in an extended class to access and call functions on an object's parents.

 ## Project Set up